kamerlinlab/KIF/README.md

 #### Tutorials Available
 (All tutorials include the setup and post-processing steps used on each system.)

-1. **[Title of notebook wih link]**  - Binary classification machine learning on simulations of the enzyme PTP1B.
+1. **[Title of notebook wih link]**  - Binary classification ML on simulations of the enzyme PTP1B.

 2. **[Title of notebook wih link]** - Binary classification statistical analysis on simulations of the PDZ3 domain.

-3. **[Title of notebook wih link]** - Regression machine learning on simulations of a Retro-aldol lase enzyme
+3. **[Title of notebook wih link]** - Regression ML on simulations of two kemp eliminases R1 and R4.

-4. **[Title of notebook wih link]** - Regression statistical analysis  on simulations of a Retro-aldol lase enzyme
+4. **[Title of notebook wih link]** - Regression statistical analysis on simulations of two kemp eliminases R1 and R4.

 5. **[Title of notebook wih link - should be a folder this one]** - Preperation of PTP1B inputs required for graph theory based calculations.
+Alongside the notebook, this tutorial contains an example R script to peform the WISP analysis and a python script to generate PyMOL comptabile figures depicting the results from the WISP calculation.

+6. **[Title of notebook wih link]** - How to process a dataset generated with the PyContact GUI (instead of using the recommended approach which uses the script: ["run_pycontact.py"](https://github.com/kamerlinlab/key-interactions-finder/blob/main/key_interactions_finder/run_pycontact.py) provided in this repo).

 (Included in this tutorial is the R script used to perform WISP and a python script I used to convert the VMD comptabile WISP output to a PyMOL style output.)